i-love-coffee-i-love-tea/audogombleed.sh/docs/02-configuration-options.md

 Other levels are not yet used

-If set to 4 a log file will be created under /tmp
+If set to 4 a log file will be created under `/tmp`:

-In zsh shells the file is /tmp/cli-zsh.log
+  - In zsh shells the file is `/tmp/cli-zsh.log`

-In bash it is /tmp/cli-bash.log
+  - In bash it is `/tmp/cli-bash.log`

-The debug output slows the CLI down noticeably.
+NOTE: The debug output slows the CLI down noticeably.

 ## __CLI_CFG_EXEC_EXPAND_ABBREVIATED_ARGS (default: "n")